IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/Database Management Systems Readings.md

   SORT BY TITLE
   ```

-27.7.4 Grouping and Generation of Collection Values
+Chapter 27.7.4 Grouping and Generation of Collection Values
   - Suppose that for each year we want to find the last names of authors who wrote a book published in that year.
 We group by year of publication and generate a list of last names for each year:
   ```XQUERY
   FOR $p IN DISTINCT